-Overview of Dynamics 365 Business Central 2020 release wave 1
+Overview of Dynamics 365 Business Central April '19 release

 This content is archived and is not being updated.
 For the latest documentation, see Microsoft Dynamics 365 product documentation.
 For the latest release plans, see Dynamics 365 and Microsoft Power Platform release plans.

 These release notes describe functionality that may not have been released yet.
 To see when this functionality is planned to release, please review What's new and planned for Dynamics 365 Business Central.
 Delivery timelines and projected functionality may change or may not ship (see Microsoft policy).

 Since its launch in April 2018, Dynamics 365 Business Central has seen increasing adoption by organizations looking to digitally transform their businesses.
 In October '18, we launched Business Central as also available in on-premises deployments.
 April '19 brings an update to Business Central that aims to enhance current customer satisfaction with the product.

 We are pushing productivity to the next level by delivering a smooth and fresh experience to all customers of Business Central — those using the web interface in the browser or the modern Windows App for desktop.
 Combining modern trends around web-based applications and the complex requirements of a Business Central customer resulted in several improvements addressing productivity of a busy professional.